makersacademy/airport_challenge/README.md

 - What should a unit test be to develop the (airport) argument on the #land method?
   Which is the best matcher for this: look at past examples.
+- I'm not sure I'm writing the feature tests correctly in the feature_spec.rb
+- I went back and removed an instance variable as I did not absolutely need it.